Bertrand31/Data-Structures-Scala/src/main/scala/data_structures/CompressedTrie/README.md

 our concerns about our previous approach.

-We can replace our traditional bitset with a compressed bitset, and thus trade a little bit of runtime speed for a lot of space.
+We can replace our traditional bitset with a compressed bitset, and thus trade a little bit of runtime speed for a lot of space for most datasets.
 This gives us our Compressed Trie.

 For our particular implementation, [RoaringBitmaps](https://github.com/RoaringBitmap/RoaringBitmap) are used.
-They are used by Apache Spark, Apache Hive, Apache Druid, Netflix Atlas, etc. However, it being a Java library, I have extended it using an [_Implicit Class_](./RoaringBitmapImproved.scala) to give it a more immutable look (even though it remains a mutable data structure underneath) and add a few methods we need.
+They are used by Apache Spark, Apache Hive, Apache Druid, Netflix Atlas, etc. However, it being a Java library, I have [extended it](./RoaringBitmapImproved.scala) using an _Implicit Class_ to give it a more immutable look (even though it remains a mutable data structure underneath) and add a few methods we need.

 ## Performance comparison

-For demonstration purposes, I have compared the construction and the search through both a naive implementation of a Trie using a 26-items long array of `Option`s, and our Compressed Trie:
+For demonstration purposes, I have compared the construction and the search through both a naive implementation of a Trie using arrays of `Option`s, and our Compressed Trie:

 ```
 ============================